ianmhoffman606/zinerator/README.md

-# zinerator
+# zinerator - a tool to make zines easy!

-A GUI tool to compile 8-page zines (with an optional poster) for printing en masse.
+This project is currently a WIP so no releases yet!